jtovarro/blog/about.md

 permalink: /about/
 ---

 Ey!
-My name is JC Tovar, a Telco engineer and [Red Hat Certified Architect](https://www.credly.com/users/jtovarro).
+My name is JuancarC Tovar, Telco engineer and [Red Hat Certified Architect](https://www.credly.com/users/jtovarro).

-Lately, I've been focused on tasks related to systems management automations with Ansible, systems migrations and OpenShift.
+Most of my time, I've been focused on tasks related to OpenShift, systems management automations with Ansible, and RHEL migration factories.

 Cloud Consultant at @ Red Hat.

-### Contact me
+### Happy to hear feedback or questions :)

 [tovar@redhat.com](mailto:tovar@redhat.com)